History Files

 Probably a vassal of Upper Mesopotamia.

-Karana is conquered by Shamshi-Adad and is incorporated into the kingdom of Upper Mesopotamia.
-Samu-Addu is probably retained as a vassal.
-Upon the collapse of the kingdom and the re-establishment of much of the previous order in northern Mesopotamia, Samu-Addu's power wanes and Shamshi-Adad's vassal in Qattara seizes Karana.
-Samu-Adad is possibly driven into exile in Eshnunna along with his whole family, something that definitely happens to his daughter, Iltani.
+Much of the previous order is re-established but, in Karana, Samu-Addu's power wanes and Shamshi-Adad's former vassal in Qattara seizes the town.
+Samu-Adad is possibly driven into exile in Eshnunna along with his whole family, something which certainly happens to his daughter, Iltani.

 Hatnu-rabi / Hadnu rabi